FDA working to limit dosage of over-the-counter Imodium, saying people are abusing it

 They made it their mission to pass along what they learned about addiction and how powerful the drugs are, especially when someone is going through withdrawal.
 That is one reason the FDA says many of them reach for Imodium.

-“They go from being very constipated from the opioids, they’ll take the medications, to severe diarrhea and vomiting,” said Laurie.
+“They go from being very constipated from the opioids, they’ll take the medications, to severe diarrhea and vomiting,” Laurie said.

-The FDA says another reason they take Imodium is to get high.
+The FDA reported another reason they take Imodium is to get high.

 The recommended dosage is no more than 8mg in 24 hours.
-The FDA saying the drug is perfectly safe when used correctly.
+The FDA reported the drug is perfectly safe when used correctly.
 But, many people are taking far beyond the recommended dosage.

-The agency says calls into poison control shot up significantly over the last three years.
+The agency said calls into poison control shot up significantly over the last three years.

 “The biggest safety issue is what happens to the heart.
 It disrupts our electrical pathways in our heart,” said Dr. Dan Gale, an emergency physician.
 “When it happens it’s like flipping a switch, it’s not like you’re feeling a little bit worse and a little bit worse and then you die, you just collapse."